If road cycling is your passion, the rush you feel once you’ve hit your stride is probably sheer exhilaration.

 The micro-adjustable buckle gives riders a custom, snug fit and while the “leather” is actually microfiber, the mesh material is very breathable.

-You’ll ride on a sole of nylon fiberglass that’s been produced with air-flow vents, so in concert with the mesh outer, if you’re weary of cycling shoes that say they will keep your feet cool, this shoe could actually do it.
+You’ll pedal on a sole of nylon fiberglass that’s been produced with air-flow vents, so in concert with the mesh outer, if you’re weary of cycling shoes that say they will keep your feet cool, this shoe could actually do it.

 Designed for comfort and compatible with a variety of cleats, these high-performance cycling shoes are manufactured to company standards and will serve you as well in a spin class as they do on the road.